logie17/EmacsCheetSheet/README.md

 # Vim 2 Emacs

-I'm a slow learner and it takes me about x^n times before I it's concrete in my mind.
+I'm a slow learner and it takes me about x^n times before something is concrete in my mind.

 * Searching